 Supplementary Article 2 - (Appended: 10/9/2014-6552/Article 84)

 The seeking of recovery from negligent staff in respect of payments made by virtue of the State’s strict liability in respect of land registry and cadastre transactions becomes time barred two years from the date of the payment and in all events ten years from the date the loss-causing transaction was conducted.
 The provisions of Article 73 of the Turkish Code of Obligations number 6098 of 11/1/2011 are unprejudiced in the case of staff who are liable due to gross fault.

 Correction of share errors in the land register

 Supplementary Article 3 - (Appended: 4/7/2019-7181/Article 2)

-The holders of shares and beneficiaries of real and personal rights deriving therefrom who are negatively affected by errors ensuing from cadastral determinations and transactions conducted in the land register are notified of the reasons for the error and the post-correction share status.
+The holders of shares and beneficiaries of real and personal rights who are adversely affected by errors ensuing from cadastral determinations or transactions conducted in the land register are notified of the reasons for the error and the post-correction share status.

 Indication is made in the statements field of the land register as to the transaction to be conducted and this indication is kept in place until the correction transaction is finalized.

-The correction transaction is conducted if the interested parties give their approval within thirty days from the date of service.
+The correction transaction is conducted if approval is given by the interested parties within thirty days from the date of service.
 If approval is not given by this time, the interested party is cautioned that the erroneous record will be corrected ex officio by the land registry office and the correction transaction along with the result of the transaction may be challenged in proceedings at the civil court of first instance within sixty days from service.

-Provisional Article 1 - (Unnumbered Provisional Article of Law number 2644 that was numbered sequentially)
+Provisional Article 1 - (Was the unnumbered Provisional Article of Law number 2644 and it was numbered sequentially)